Underactive Thyroid (Hypothyroidism) Nutrition: Symptoms, Levothyroxine Timing and an Edema-Clearing 1,500-Calorie Menu

-Feeling glued to the bed before the alarm even rings, fingers that swell with every sip of water, hair that comes out in clumps, hands and feet that stay cold no matter how high the heat is set, constipation, and a "foggy" mind… In my clinical experience, I observe that 92 percent of newly diagnosed hypothyroid clients arrive describing exactly this picture.
+Feeling glued to the bed before the alarm even rings, fingers that swell with every sip of water, hair that comes out in clumps, hands and feet that stay cold no matter how high the heat is set, constipation, and a "foggy" mind… In my clinical experience, almost every newly diagnosed hypothyroid client describes exactly the same picture at the first consultation.
 The painful part is that most of them spent months saying "I'm just tired and gaining weight" before finally getting bloodwork done.
-What I have seen clinically is that when managed early, hypothyroidism symptoms can be significantly improved in 12 weeks through targeted nutrition combined with proper levothyroxine timing.

-I will walk you through the exact nutrition protocol for hypothyroidism I use with my clients, including levothyroxine timing rules, an edema-clearing sample menu, ten metabolism-boosting strategies, and precise supplement doses.
-For a broader look at all three thyroid conditions, explore my thyroid nutrition pillar guide.
+What follows is the hypothyroidism (underactive thyroid) protocol at the level I use with clients: TSH bands, levothyroxine timing rules, a what-to-eat and what-to-avoid table, an edema-clearing sample menu, and precise supplement doses.
+For a comparison of all three thyroid conditions, my thyroid nutrition pillar guide gives the wider frame.

 What Is Hypothyroidism and What Are the Symptoms?